liam-ngy/HamburgerBerg/README.md

 - SwiftLint
 - SwiftUIPreviews for different devices, color scheme and dark mode
 - Snapshot test for designer with different font sizes
+- Make use of Assercatalog (darkmode, color, design elements)
 - etc.

 ## Simple prototype